ricefield/84words/_words/04-spiritual.md

 ##Scriptures

-S. S. 1:4b The king has **brought me into**** his chambers**— / We will be glad and rejoice in you; / We will extol your love more than wine. / Rightly do they love you.
+The king has **brought me into**** his chambers**
+---_S.S.
+1:4b_— / We will be glad and rejoice in you; / We will extol your love more than wine. / Rightly do they love you.

-2 Tim.
-4:22 **The Lord be with your spirit** .
+**The Lord be with your spirit** .
 Grace be with you.
+---_2 Tim.
+4:22_

-Heb.
-10:19 Having therefore, brothers, **boldness for entering the Holy of Holies** in the blood of Jesus.
+Having therefore, brothers, **boldness for entering the Holy of Holies** in the blood of Jesus.
+---_Heb.
+10:19_

-John 4:24 God is Spirit, and those who worship Him must **worship in spirit** and truthfulness.
+God is Spirit, and those who worship Him must **worship in spirit** and truthfulness.
+---_John 4:24_

-Eph.
-6:18 By means of all prayer and petition, **praying at every time in spirit** and watching unto this in all perseverance and petition concerning all the saints
+By means of all prayer and petition, **praying at every time in spirit** and watching unto this in all perseverance and petition concerning all the saints
+---_Eph.
+6:18_

 ## Footnotes